LEAFF PROGRAM

 What LEAFF Does for Others

-LEAFF was created to help small-scale emerging farmers survive the loss of their typical markets due to the pandemic.
-Now, LEAFF serves as a model farm to food shelf program, and is a proven on-ramp to wholesale market access.
-LEAFF is not a grant, but a guarantee to buy a set dollar amount of produce from each farm accepted into the program.
-Farms complete a brief application to participate which is reviewed by program partners.
+LEAFF was created in 2020 to help small-scale emerging farmers survive the loss of their typical markets due to the pandemic.
+Now, LEAFF serves as a state-funded farm-to-food shelf program, a proven on-ramp to wholesale market access, and a catalyst for upward economic mobility for the farmers in the program.
+LEAFF is not a grant, but a guarantee to buy a set dollar amount of produce from the farmers accepted into the program.

 Hunger Relief Support

-The food purchased is donated to food shelves and other hunger relief organizations striving to offer fresh and culturally relevant produce to their communities.
-Efforts will focus on areas where healthy foods have been inaccessible and neighborhoods with a higher density of BIPOC residents because rates of food insecurity disproportionately affect these populations.
+The food procured through our LEAFF program is generously donated to food shelves and other hunger relief organizations committed to providing fresh and culturally relevant produce to their communities.
+Our hunger relief partners concentrate on areas where access to healthy foods has been limited and in neighborhoods with a higher density of BIPOC residents, recognizing that rates of food insecurity disproportionately impact these populations.

 radish